 Training

-After recovery mice will be put on a water restriction schedule only receiving 1.5mL [no idea if that’s the correct volume] of water per day
+After recovery mice will be put on a water restriction schedule receiving 25mL/kg water per day, gradually decreasing from ad libitum to 25mL/kg water per day over the course of one week.
+The mice will be monitored weekly throughout the experiment to for signs of distress and a weight loss of no more than 10% of its original body weight will be allowed.

 Mice will be trained to associate either a self-initiated or cued lever press with reward until mouse made 100 successful consecutive lever press trials.